Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 • Pension or other source of monthly income that you receive and would risk relinquishing if you didn’t return to your home country.

 Important: Keep in mind that these factors have to be presented to convince the US Consulate Officer who will be interviewing you, that you will not overstay your visitor visa.
 Once you land in the US on your approved visitor visa, you should also be prepared to convince the US Customs & Border Patrol (CBP) Officer of the same points if they become suspicious of your reasons for entering the US.
-The burden remains on you to convince the immigration authorities that you are only have non-immigrant intent on your visit to the United States while your I-130 is pending.
+The burden remains on you to convince the immigration authorities that you only have non-immigrant intent on your visit to the United States while your I-130 is pending.

 Can you visit the US while your I-130 is pending?